jasonwryan/jasonwryan.github.com/source/_posts/2011-11-18-microserver.markdown

 [Debian stable](http://www.debian.org/releases/stable/ "Debian site") as the base system.
-After installing two 1TB drives, I set them up as an [encrypted](http://www.saout.de/misc/dm-crypt/ "Device mapper homepage") RAID 1 array, in a i
+After installing two 1TB drives, I set them up as an [encrypted](http://www.saout.de/misc/dm-crypt/ "Device mapper homepage") RAID 1 array, in a
 [logical volume](http://en.wikipedia.org/wiki/Logical_volume_management "Wikipedia entry on LVM").

 **Pro tip** when you get to the part of the partitioning where you